ZTF SN Ia DR2: Peculiar velocities impact on the Hubble diagram: Test on simulations

 \subsection{$M_0$ estimate and uncertainties}

-To see if the parameters values and uncertainties, in particular $M_0$, are well estimated we run fits on all our 27 ZTF realizations.
-We run the fit using \texttt{iminuit}\footnote{\url{https://iminuit.readthedocs.io/}} \citep{jamesMinuitSystemFunction1975,dembisky_iminuit_2020} to find the maximum of the likelihood.
-We have checked that the results from \texttt{iminuit} are in agreement with the ones from the MCMC and used \texttt{iminuit} as a quicker solution to fit our 27 realizations.
+To see if the parameters values and uncertainties, in particular $M_0$, were well estimated, we ran fits on all our 27 ZTF realizations.
+We ran the fit using \texttt{iminuit}\footnote{\url{https://iminuit.readthedocs.io/}} \citep{jamesMinuitSystemFunction1975,dembisky_iminuit_2020} to find the maximum of the likelihood.
+We checked that the results from \texttt{iminuit} are in agreement with the ones from the MCMC and used \texttt{iminuit} as a quicker solution to fit our 27 realizations.
 Figure~\ref{fig:simM0} shows the results of these fits for $M_0$.
-We highlight that even for the 27 realization fit the results for $\alpha$ and $\beta$ do not have any significant variation between the three methods.
+We highlight that even for the 27 realization fits, the results for $\alpha$ and $\beta$ do not have any significant variation between the three methods.
 The additional results for these parameters are presented in Appendix~\ref{app:otherparams}.

-The top panel of Fig.~\ref{fig:simM0} shows our result for $M_0$ obtained when we perform the fit without using any model for the velocity uncertainties.
-We measure that the standard deviation between the 27 realizations is $\mathrm{STD}(M_0) = 0.014$ mag which is 3 to 4 times larger than the estimated uncertainty on the average $\langle\sigma_{M_0}^2\rangle^{1/2}= 0.004$ mag.
+The top panel of Fig.~\ref{fig:simM0} shows our result for $M_0$ obtained when we performed the fit without using any model for the velocity uncertainties.
+We measure that the standard deviation between the 27 realizations is $\mathrm{STD}(M_0) = 0.014$ mag, which is three to four times larger than the estimated uncertainty on the average $\langle\sigma_{M_0}^2\rangle^{1/2}= 0.004$ mag.
 This result shows that uncertainties on $M_0$ are clearly underestimated.
-The mid panel of Fig.~\ref{fig:simM0} shows the same results when the contribution of PVs is modeled using the diagonal error term with $\sigma_v = 250$ \kms.
-The resulting standard deviation over the 27 realization is $\mathrm{STD}(M_0)=0.014$ mag and the average uncertainty is $\langle\sigma_{M_0}^2\rangle^{1/2}= 0.004$ mag.
+The middle panel of Fig.~\ref{fig:simM0} shows the same results when the contribution of PVs is modeled using the diagonal error term with $\sigma_v = 250$ \kms.
+The resulting standard deviation over the 27 realizations is $\mathrm{STD}(M_0)=0.014$ mag and the average uncertainty is $\langle\sigma_{M_0}^2\rangle^{1/2}= 0.004$ mag.
 This result is identical to the previous case.
 It means that the diagonal error term is not sufficient to model the PV impact.
-Finally, the bottom panel of Fig.~\ref{fig:simM0} shows the results for the case when we use a complete velocity covariance matrix.
-We obtain a standard deviation of $\mathrm{STD}(M_0)=0.012$ mag with a mean uncertainty $\langle\sigma_{M_0}^2\rangle^{1/2} = 0.014$ mag.
-In this last case the standard deviation and uncertainty are compatible.
-Applying Eq.~\ref{eq:pvcontrib} used for one realization to the average uncertainties on $M_0$ we retrieve a velocity contribution to the error budget on $M_0$ of $\sigma_{M_0,\mathrm{pv}}\sim 0.013$ mag.
+Finally, the bottom panel of Fig.~\ref{fig:simM0} shows the results for the case in which we use a complete velocity covariance matrix.
+We obtain a standard deviation of $\mathrm{STD}(M_0)=0.012$ mag with a mean uncertainty of $\langle\sigma_{M_0}^2\rangle^{1/2} = 0.014$ mag.
+In this last case, the standard deviation and uncertainty are compatible.
+Applying Eq.~\ref{eq:pvcontrib} used for one realization to the average uncertainties on $M_0$, we retrieve a velocity contribution to the error budget on $M_0$ of $\sigma_{M_0,\mathrm{pv}}\sim 0.013$ mag.